Now Hiring: Youth Employment Specialist

 - a cover letter describing your experience and/or ability to:

-• work with, and/or mentor, teens from low-income homes and/or from racially diverse backgrounds;
+• work with and/or mentor teens from racially and/or ethnically diverse backgrounds;

 • network with the business community and/or help individuals find employment; and

 Preference Given to Complete Applications Received by 5:00 pm Friday, December 14, 2018.